ryan-mcclue/unsw/anat2521/week4.md

 violence is typically seen in response to lack of food or access to mates many acts of appeasement/bonding are through physical contact (grooming being the most important)

+competition for mates is high for males, so want to reproduce as much as possible to pass on their genes, i.e. have a higher reproductive fitness
+(infanticidal is an example of this, as killing children allows the mother to care your children)

+most mammals are k-selected, i.e. produce a small number of offspring, but invest large amounts of effort into it (as oppose to r-selected like fish)

+the lack of sexual dimorphism is a good indicator of long-term monogamous bonds

+modern humans have a very high encephilisation (brain larger than what is predicted based on our body-to-brain ratio) the neocortex being the most recently developed part of the brain responsible for cognitive thinking comprises 80% of our brain. our brains continue to grow outside the womb (unlike other primates), requiring significant energy (so must be evolutionary beneficial)

+human language is distinct in that it's symbolic, i.e. refer to immaterial things, things in the past etc.

+language is left hemisphere. left hemisphere controls motion of right body. left hemisphere is dominant in most people, so most people are right-handed

+the cultural behaviour of great apes makes them interesting to understand early hominins? they lived in areas similar to that of our ancestors, so we probably had similar behaviour?

+principle benefits of aggression are protection and territorial expansion to get more food and mates

+many primates perform altruistic acts (most notably humans with empathy)

 --------------------------
+often look at chimps because of their closeness to us to understand early hominin life. does this mean that from our common ancestor, chimps have had less in-between species? how do you know if that trait is unique to chimps or shared? so, if right-hemisphere is dominant in someone, they will be left-handeded? what about ambi-dextrous?